Matcham89/appdev-infra/README.md

 ## New Branch

-Create a new branch for your deployment eg. initial commit.
+Create a new branch for your deployment eg. initial-deployment.

 This will be required in order to trigger the Terraform Plan and Apply at a later stage without causing GitHub action errors.